devicehive/devicehive-ws-proxy/README.md

         partitionerType: 2,
         // custom options
         mq_limit: 20000,
-        mq_interval: 200 //if null, then messages published immediately };
+        mq_interval: 50 //if null, then messages published immediately };

     conf_module.consumer_config ={
         // host: 'zookeeper:2181',  // zookeeper host omit if connecting directly to broker (see kafkaHost below)
-        kafkaHost: getBrokerList(),
+        kafkaHost: 'localhost:9094',
         ssl: true, // optional (defaults to false) or tls options hash
         groupId: 'kafka-node-group', //should be set by message to ws
         autoCommit: true,